Export Controlled Biological Materials

 Transferring Biological Materials

-Transferring biological or chemical materials may require a material transfer agreement (MTA).
-An MTA is a contract between parties that want to transfer something tangible for research.
+Transfers of biological or chemical materials may require a material transfer agreement (MTA).
+An MTA is a contract between parties that want to transfer tangible research materials.

-Industry, Innovation, and Translation (IIT) works with faculty to develop MTAs.
-The Export Control Officer works closely with IIT during the MTA process to ensure compliance with export control regulations.
-Researchers requesting an MTA for biological materials do not need to take any additional steps to ensure compliance with export control regulations.
+Industry, Innovation, and Translation (IIT) manages MTAs and works with the Office of Export Controls to ensure export control compliance.
+Researchers requesting an MTA for biological materials through IIT do not need to take additional export control steps.

 To learn more about MTAs and to request one, please visit IIT’s MTA webpage.